-You may have heard someone reference the body’s “pelvic floor,” but don’t feel alone if you’re not quite sure what that means.
+You may have heard someone reference the body’s “pelvic floor.”
+Don’t feel alone if you’re not quite sure what that means.
 This group of muscles remains a mystery to many people because they’re out of sight.
-In short, the pelvic floor refers to a group of muscles and ligaments in the pelvic region that support the bladder, rectum, and uterus/vagina.
+The pelvic floor is a group of muscles and ligaments in the pelvic region that support the bladder, rectum, and uterus/vagina.
 (1)

 For women, when the muscles holding the pelvic organs in place are stretched or weakened over time (or due to physical changes from childbirth) the structures of the pelvis can descend into the vagina.
-This shifting of anatomy, known as Pelvic Organ Prolapse (POP), can occur in four primary ways, and some women may experience a combination of multiple varieties.
+This shifting of anatomy, known as Pelvic Organ Prolapse (POP), can occur in four primary ways.
+In some cases, women may experience a combination of multiple varieties.

 Types of Pelvic Organ Prolapse